STAS

 What a training strategy is

-Long-term direction, not a schedule
+A route, not a weekly schedule

-Why STAS uses a strategy
+Why STAS uses a training strategy

 Why it helps